Antonio Lobato: Programs

 From the 2009 Formula 1 season until the 2011 season, he broadcast the races on La Sexta, the channel that acquired the broadcasting rights for the following five years and the services of the journalist.
-However, due to non-payment, La Sexta transferred the television rights to Antena 3.
+However, La Sexta lost the television rights due to non payment, and they were subsequently acquired by Antena 3.

 In November 2010, he was awarded the Ondas Award (along with the La Sexta team) for his free-to-air coverage of Formula 1.

 On February 16, 2012, it was announced that Antonio Lobato would broadcast the 2012 Formula 1 season with his team on Antena 3.

 On February 21, 2014, Antonio Lobato himself confirmed on his Twitter account that he would continue for one more season in charge of Formula 1 broadcasts on Antena 3.

-On November 29, 2015, he narrated on television his last Formula 1 race until then, on Antena 3, to take a 2-year break away from television racing.
+On November 29, 2015, he provided commentary for a Formula 1 race on Antena 3 on television for the last time before taking a 2-year break away from television racing.

-In 2016, he presented the program "Desafa tu mente" on TVE's La 1.
+In 2016, he presented the program "Desafía tu mente" on TVE's La 1.

 From the 2018 Formula 1 season, the journalist returns to narrate the Grand Prix on Movistar Formula 1.

 From the 2021 Formula 1 season, DAZN gets the rights to Formula 1.
 Movistar Formula 1 is renamed DAZN F1 and it is there where it continues to narrate the GPs.
 He combines his work with the presentation of the program Vamos sobre ruedas (Let's go on wheels) on the #Vamos channel.

+In 2024, he participated in the Antena 3 television show Mask Singer: Adivina quién canta, under the mask of Churros.

+In 2025, an advertisement by compramostucoche.es featuring him became a meme in Spain.